dmh2000/go_sync_queue/README.md

 #### Synchronized Queue Using Channels

 Of course, in the Go language, there are buffered channels, which literally are bounded queues.
-If you aren't familiar with Go channels, search for 'golang buffered channel' and there is lots of imformation.
+If you aren't familiar with Go channels, search for 'golang buffered channel' and there is lots of information.
 The official [Go Tour](https://tour.golang.org/concurrency/2) has a basic explanation.
 There are tons of references online about how to use buffered channels.

-For channels there is an implementation of SyncrhonizedQueue without requiring the wrapper.
+For channels there is an implementation of SynchronizedQueue without requiring the wrapper.
 There is no need for the Mutex/Cond support when you use channels.

 See file [queue_channel.go](https://github.com/dmh2000/golang-sync-queue/blob/main/queue_channel.go).